linuxone-community-cloud/jupyter-lab-ml/README.md

     - On Mac OS X or Linux use Terminal.
     - On Windows use PuTTY.
+    Note: Instructions on how to use ssh terminal or PuTTY can be found here [here](https://ibm.biz/BdPcL8)

 2. Ensure that you have the SSH private key used to deploy the server.